ahjavid/neural-nexus-ui/README.md

 Neural Nexus supports Ollama's tool calling feature, allowing the AI to use tools for enhanced capabilities.

+> **Note:** Tool calling is only available with **Ollama** models.
+Groq tool calling is disabled due to model limitations with function call formatting.

 ### Enabling Tools

 1. Open **Settings** (`Ctrl/Cmd + ,`)